cedricbonhomme/cedricbonhomme.org/content/photography.md

 Straight Out of the Camera (SOOC).
 Once you press the shutter, it's done.

-I do not really care about the technology and quality equipment in photography (cameras, lenses, etc.).
-I think the use of expensive professional tools is overestimated.
+I do not really care about the technology and quality equipment in photography (cameras, lenses, etc.) and think the use of expensive professional tools is overestimated.